Tsiri/RHEIA/docs/sphinx/stochastic design space.rst

 -------------------------

 The uncertainty on the design variables and model parameters can be allocated through the file :file:`stochastic_space`.
-This file is required when performing robust optimization and uncertainty quantification, where several parameters are subjected to uncertainty.
+This file is required when performing robust design optimization and uncertainty quantification, where several parameters are subjected to uncertainty.
 For every design variable and model parameter defined in :file:`design_space`, an uncertainty can be defined.

 Characterizing the uncertainties